When to go

 April to September

-This adventure takes place near Llanberis (Wales), a stunning lakeside village at the at the foot of Snowdon, surrounded by mountains, lakes and rivers.
+This adventure takes place near Llanberis (Wales), a stunning lakeside village at the foot of Snowdon, surrounded by mountains, lakes and rivers.
 Snowdon stands at 1085 metres above sea level and, as the highest peak, it’s popular with hill walkers.
 If you want a more remote route then the South ridge is the way to go, with superb views and a challenging route.

 On the day you can expect your guide to meet you at 8.30am in Pete's Eat cafe, Llanberis.
 From there you'll set off by car to the start point and begin your epic ascent.